mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   DevalueByDurability: false
   AutoGenerate:
     # Value in percentages in how much more we should add to end product while auto calculating items price based on its ingredient worth
-    # For examplem one stick is worth 0.1 and diamond 44 then end result as diamond_hoe will be worth 88.2 and with extra 2% this will be changed to 89.96
+    # For example one stick is worth 0.1 and diamond 44 then end result as diamond_hoe will be worth 88.2 and with extra 2% this will be changed to 89.96
     # Value can be negative
     PriceIncrease: 0
 BossBar: